Type: Backcountry or Sidecountry

 Wilderness passes are required for all overnight camping and glacial travel.
 Climbing passes are required for all trips above 10,000 ft.

 The Muir snowfield is ACTIVE and can crevasse, so late summer and early fall travelers should beware.

 Get ready for a PNW classic.
 This ascent can be a zoo with constant streams of people coming up from Paradise, especially on weekends.
-You can also have the fortune of being the only one on the snowfield, particularly in Winter and early Fall.
+You can also have the fortune of being the only one on the snowfield, particularly in winter and early fall.
 This is a big undertaking though, don't let the tourists fool you.

 The route starts from Paradise parking lot where a paved trail (summer) will take you toward Panorama Point past Glacier Vista.
-Take the main trail out of the parking lot (to the North near the Visitors Center).
-There are a lot of crossing paved paths the first hundred yards, keep going up until you hit a fork after a small downhill.
+Take the main trail out of the parking lot (to the north near the Visitors Center).
+There will be a lot of crossing paved paths the first hundred yards, keep going up until you hit a fork after a small downhill.
 The left path is longer but better views, the right is shorter with still pretty views.
 Continue to Panorama face where you have the choice of either ascending directly up if there is snow and you are comfy with the avalanche conditions and your safety or continue further left (lookers) to the summer trail.
-Once on top of Panorama point, continue to Pebble Creek where the Muir Snowfield
+Once on top of Panorama Point, continue to Pebble Creek where the Muir Snowfield

 Now soak in the view!
 You can see Adams, Hood, and on a clear day Jefferson all the way down in Oregon.
-On your descent stick to the left (skiers) when in doubt as there are major cliffs to the right that lead to the Nisqually Glacier.
+On your descent, stick to the left (skiers) when in doubt as there are major cliffs to the right that lead to the Nisqually Glacier.